Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Anticipative Portfolio Optimization (APO)

-Note that this equation has all terms adapted, unlike equation~\eqref{easyBB_dB}.
-Although at this time both can be interpreted samplewise, given the additive nature of their noise, this fact will be crucial in the following sections.
+Note that this equation has all terms adapted, unlike equation~\eqref{easyBB_dB}; in particular, these equations give rise to two stochastic processes that share the same law, but cannot be compared at the pathwise level.
+Although at this time both SDEs can be interpreted samplewise, given the additive nature of their noise, this fact will be crucial in the following sections.
 Indeed, it will allow us to compare the different notions of anticipating stochastic calculus in the present financial context.

-To optimize the portfolio for each technique, we first give the driving process, we solve the SDE, and after that, we compute the portfolio that maximizes the value of the problem, and finally, we compute this value with the detected optimal portfolio.
-This in particular allows us to compare the different results that arise from the two notions of anticipating stochastic integration.
+To optimize the portfolio for each integral, we first give the driving process, then solve the resulting SDE, afterwards compute the portfolio that maximizes the value of the problem, and finally compute this value with the detected optimal portfolio.
+This, in particular, allows us to compare the different results that arise from the two notions of anticipating stochastic integration.
+We start with the simplest case, which shows that modeling the driving stochastic process as a Brownian bridge reproduces the classical results on the subject, see \cite{pikovsky1996anticipative}.